 Patrizia moved to New York in 1998 and after a stint as co-owner and manager of an international trade company she decided to open an Italian language and cultural center on the upper east side of Manhattan in 2007.

 In founding Collina Italiana, the director’s mission is to offer Italian language classes in an authentic cultural setting and context: all Italian language classes include an introduction to Italian culinary arts, wine, and film.

-CIARCELLUTI CRISTINA, a native of Pescara, Italy, moved to Forli and the age of 19 to study International Relations and Diplomatic Affairs at the University of Bologna.
+CIARCELLUTI CRISTINA, program coordinator at CI, was born in Pescara, Italy.
+She moved to Forli at the age of 19 to study International Relations and Diplomatic Affairs at the University of Bologna.
 Widely traveled, Cristina attended language courses in England, France, and Russia and is fluent in all three languages.
 Having lived in Estonia for a year, she’s also competent in the Estonian language.
 During her years at the university, Cristina worked as a personal English tutor/teacher in Italy and volunteered in hospitals as a teacher and translator for both children and adults.
 In 2015 she moved to the US where she specializes in teaching Italian as a second language (ISL).

 Cristina is an Italian language instructor and examiner for the CELI, which is certification given by the Universita’ per Stranieri di Perugia to assess competence in Italian language usage.

 Talented in Pubic Relations and Social Media, Cristina approaches all that she does with energy and a sense of fun.
 She loves teaching languages to both children and adults, and enjoys living in New York City where her interests in singing , theater, and reading are easily satisfied.